winglang/wing/libs/wingsdk/CONTRIBUTING.md

 * A preflight [polycon](https://github.com/winglang/polycons) API that is common across all cloud targets.
 Resource polycons are defined in `src/cloud`.
 For example, [`src/cloud/bucket.ts`](./src/cloud/bucket.ts).
 * An interface representing the inflight API common across all cloud targets.
 By convention, if the resource is named like `Gizmo`, the inflight interface should be named `IGizmoClient`.
 This can be in the same file as the preflight API.
 * A simulator implementation in `src/sim`.
 This includes:
   * A schema with information to simulate the resource and display the resource in the Wing console.
-Currently these are in [`src/sim/schema.ts`](./src/sim/schema.ts).
+Currently these are in [`src/sim/schema-resources.ts`](./src/sim/schema-resources.ts).
   * A class that implements the polycon API and can produce the resource's simulation schema.
 For example, [`src/sim/bucket.ts`](./src/sim/bucket.ts).
-  * An `init` function that creates the resource simulation.
+  * An class that implements the inflight API and can simulate the resource.
 For example, [`src/sim/bucket.sim.ts`](./src/sim/bucket.sim.ts).
-  * A class that implements the inflight API that interacts with the simulation.
-This class may require parameters that are provided from the `init` function.
-For example, [`src/sim/bucket.inflight.ts`](./src/sim/bucket.inflight.ts).
   * Unit tests for the simulator implementation.
 For example, [`test/sim/bucket.test.ts`](./test/sim/bucket.test.ts).
 * An implementation for each target cloud (currently just AWS).
 This includes:
   * A class that implements the polycon API and creates all of the required terraform resources.
 For example, [`src/tf-aws/bucket.ts`](./src/tf-aws/bucket.ts).